01mf02/jq-lang-spec/icfp.typ

 @values defines the type of JSON values and the elementary operations that jq provides for it.
 Furthermore, it defines other basic data types such as errors, exceptions, and streams.
 @semantics shows how to evaluate jq filters on a given input value.
-@updates then shows how to evaluate a class of jq filters that update values using a filter called _path_ that defines which parts of the input to update, and a filter that defines what the values matching the path should be replaced with.
+@updates presents our new approach to executing updates and compares it with the traditional approach used in jq.
-The semantics of jq and those that will be shown in this text differ most notably in the case of updates.
+@impl describes and evaluates a jq interpreter based on our proposed semantics.
-@impl describes and evaluates our implementation `jaq` of the proposed semantics, showing that even a relatively straightforward implementation can outperform all other established implementations of the jq language.
+We will show that it outperforms all other current implementations of the jq language.
 //Finally, we show how to prove properties of jq programs by equational reasoning in @obj-eq.

 // TODO: this shows not what jq does, this shows what *we* do!
-#figure(caption: [Evaluation of a jq program with an input value.
+#figure(caption: [Our approach to evaluate a jq program with an input value.
   Solid lines indicate data flow, whereas a dashed line indicates that a component is defined in terms of another.
 ], diagraph.render(read("structure.dot"))) <fig:structure>